bitwarden/help/_articles/miscellaneous/cli.md

 ### Encode

 The `encode` command Base 64 encodes stdin.
-This command a helpful when performing `create` and `edit` operations.
+This command is helpful when performing `create` and `edit` operations.

 ```
 <jsonString> | bw encode